Back to Blog

 • Response content (privacy-protected)

-• Response time (how quickly voter replied)
+• Response time (how quickly the voter replied)

 • Conversation thread ID

-• Volunteer handling reply
+• Volunteer handling the reply

 Conversion tracking: